 Regular gasoline has ethanol, which is an oxygenate.
 Firstly, when ethanol-blended gas sits idle in the tank, phase separation takes place.
 That’s when the ethanol attaches itself to water molecules.
 This process causes gasoline to separate from the ethanol/water cocktail.
 Essentially, ethanol absorbs water.

-Secondly, water promotes corrosion, and corrosion eats away at the vital engine and fuel system components of a 2-cycle or 4-cycle small engine.
+Secondly, water promotes corrosion, which eats away at the vital engine and fuel system components of a 2-cycle or 4-cycle small engine.
 Those hard-working little engines demand better maintenance.
-It doesn’t take much gum or corrosion to foul up a small engine.
+It doesn’t take much gum or corrosion to foul up a small motor.
 Moreover, you can't store pump gas long-term because it degrades quickly and forms gums faster.
-That's why people have to put fuel stabilizers in their tanks when they store their outdoor power equipment.
+That's why people must put fuel stabilizers in their tanks when storing their outdoor power equipment.